 Deployment and configuration

 In a common deployment, a customer would have the Citrix SD-WAN appliance (H/W or VPX) deployed as an MCN in their DC/large office.
 The customer DC would usually host on-prem users and resources such as AD and DNS servers.
 In some scenarios the customer can make use of Azure Active Directory services (AADS) and DNS, both of which are supported by Citrix SD-WAN and CMD integration.

 Within the customer managed Azure subscription, the customer needs to deploy the Citrix SD-WAN virtual appliance and VDAs.
 The SD-WAN appliances are managed via SD-WAN Orchestrator.
 Once the SD-WAN appliance gets configured, it connects to the existing Citrix SD-WAN network and further tasks such as configuration, visibility, and management are handled via SD-WAN Orchestrator.

 The third component in this integration is the Network Location Service (NLS) that allows internal users to bypass the gateway and connect to the VDA’s directly, reducing latency for internal network traffic.
-For phase 1 of this integration the Network location service needs to be configured manually for which the instructions can be found in further sections.
+You can configure NLS manually or through Citrix SD-WAN Orchestrator.
 For more information, see NLS.

 Citrix SD-WAN VM is deployed within a specified region (as needed by the customer) and can be connected to multiple branch office locations through MPLS, Internet, or 4G/LTE.
 Within a Virtual Network (VNET) infrastructure, SD-WAN Standard Edition (SE) VM is deployed in gateway mode.
 The VNET has routes towards the Azure gateway.
 The SD-WAN instance has a route towards the Azure gateway for internet connectivity.
 This route needs to be created manually.